777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

 However, the way most low pass filters work, the negative frequency boundary will be -3 kHz as well.
 I.e., it’s symmetrical around DC (later on you will see why).
-So our passband will look something like this:
+So our cutoff frequencies will look something like this (the passband is the area in between):

 .. image:: ../_static/filter_use_case3.PNG
    :scale: 70 %